Bank robberies are among the most serious federal crimes in Nevada. The FBI investigates these cases, and the penalty may include decades in prison.

 - up to ten (10) years in prison and/or

 Stealing from a bank with threats or violence

-A defendant faces a ten (10) year sentence for bank robbery if he/she forces another person to accompany him/her while trying to avoid arrest or escape confinement.
-And if the defendant kills someone in the course of a bank robbery, the judge will order life imprisonment or capital punishment.
+You face a ten (10) year sentence for bank robbery if you force another person to accompany you while trying to avoid arrest or escape confinement.
+If you kill someone in the course of a bank robbery, the judge will order

 Federal Prisons in Nevada